Ephemera. pictures and photographs from the past.

 The photograph at the right is of 'Oscar' Slater caught unawares.

 Speech Day.
-To the right is the programme for 1952. (click on the picture to enlarge)
+The programme for 1952. (click on the picture to enlarge)

 Speech Day 1962.
 Click here for all pages.